 They also require you to tap into the fuel tank of your van or RV (if it’s a diesel) or you will need to install one yourself.

-Portable diesel heaters, also called all-in-one diesel heaters, have everything you need packed into one small metal box.
+This version of a portable diesel heater, also called an all-in-one diesel heater, has everything you need packed into one small metal box.

 You only need to figure out the 12-volt power source.

 The pro to an all-in-one diesel heater is you can use it to heat more than one thing.

 For instance, you can heat your RV when camping or transfer it to a garage or shop during the winter.

 Portable diesel heaters are also great for heating tents and ice fishing huts.